 This course is expected to provide individuals with an understanding of leadership behavior, how to be a visionary, how to be a pace setter and a person who takes initiative.
 Individuals will also develop an understanding of goal setting and gain knowledge on how to develop a purpose statement and relate it to a mission.
+Credit: 2 hours - Two lecture hours per week.

-BUS 116 PRINCIPLES OF MARKETING
+PRINCIPLES OF MARKETING

-This course is an introduction to the marketing structure as it exists and functions.
+Fall/Spring This course is an introduction to the marketing structure as it exists and functions.
 Emphasis is placed upon the manager's and consumer's influence in marketing functions.
-The product, packaging and branding, industrial and consumer products, product planning and development are also discussed.